 Mediterranean Garden Society

-At 19.30 the world-renowned landscape designer Thomas Doxiadis will give a talk entitled "The snake in the Garden: Designing for Symbiosis."
-The talk will be held at the Ionic Centre, 11 Lysiou Street Plaka, following which the rest of the evening is free for you to explore the heart of Athens and enjoy the atmosphere of an Athens evening.
-We shall be recommending a few of the many traditional tavernas and places just to sit and enjoy a drink and watch the world go by.
+Following the talk, the rest of the evening will be free for you to explore the heart of Athens and enjoy its atmosphere.
+We shall be recommending a few of the many traditional tavernas and places to enjoy a drink and watch the world go by.